warning Coming soon – PHH Mortgage is changing its name! right arrow

 • Assurance of most recent complete appraisal assignment (i.e., 1004, 1025, 1073 etc., but not 1004D, 1075, 2000, 2000A, 2070, 2075, 2095 or any “Subject To” or Recertification of Value assignments)

-Any Seller that has a reasonable basis to believe an appraiser or appraisal management company is violating applicable laws, or is otherwise engaging in unethical conduct, shall promptly refer the matter to the applicable State appraiser certifying and licensing agency or other relevant regulatory bodies.
+Any Client that has a reasonable basis to believe an appraiser or appraisal management company is violating applicable laws, or is otherwise engaging in unethical conduct, shall promptly refer the matter to the applicable State appraiser certifying and licensing agency or other relevant regulatory bodies.

 Conventional Loans with properties that have Collateral Underwriter (CU) scores of 5 will be ineligible for purchase by PHH.